Sunday, December 29, 2024

 Two other trips completed their US travels.
 First they flew out of Austin to Arizona, where they took a train tour around the Grand Canyon.
 The ride featured western musicians and cowboy characters on vintage rail cars.
 A gang of mounted outlaws even showed up and boarded the train, "robbing" the passengers of their spare change.

-Secondly, because Lee is a dedicated Elvis fan, they flew to Memphis and stayed Graceland Guest House Hotel.
+Secondly, because Lee is a dedicated Elvis fan, they flew to Memphis and stayed at the Graceland Guest House Hotel.
 They purchased the VIP sightseeing package, which gave them some fantastic experiences.

 Our time with them at home was relaxed - resting up between their various outings.
 We played lots of table games.
 They both fell in love with Bananagrams, and Joanne and I played Rummikub every chance we got.
 I got them hooked on a daily dose of Jeopardy on TV.
 And Lee couldn't keep himself away from the political programming regarding the upcoming presidential election.